-By the mid 1980s there was also a trend to buyers wanting separate aft cabins (something many French boats offered) rather than the more traditional layout with quarterberths, and Westerly emulated this with the Merlin in 1984.
+By the mid 1980s there was also a trend to new boat buyers wanting separate aft cabins (something many French boats offered) rather than the more traditional layout with quarterberths, and Westerly emulated this with the Merlin in 1984.
 From 1984 to 1992 the Merlin and Konsort were on sale at the same time.
 The Konsort remains however the bigger boat overall, despite not having a separate aft cabin.

 In 2017 'Yachting Monthly' reviewed the design, reporting "....
 She’s an eminently practical boat for coastal cruising with plenty of living space and ample room for a family, or even a full crew of five adults, including oodles of stowage" and "....She is light on the helm, super responsive but by the same token she’s not directionally stable.
 She has a superbly secure cockpit for offshore sailing: easy to use solo, yet with buckets of room for a full crew."